 Medium-sized kitchen: Consider investing in some solid under-the-sink organizers to stow your kitchen sink-related necessities neatly away from plain sight.

-Large kitchen: If storage room is not a problem, try a clean-lined counter organizer to keep your sink area nice and tidy.
+Large kitchen: If the storage room is not a problem, try a clean-lined counter organizer to keep your sink area nice and tidy.

 No kitchen setup would be complete without a space-savvy pot rack to store your bulky cookware.